ClickCeaseZambia Wildlife Safaris - Natural World Safaris

 African Hunting Dog

 The African hunting dog, also known as the African wild dog, is a species of canid found in various parts of Africa, including Zambia.
-These dogs are known for their unique hunting techniques, which invlve chasing prey over long distances until the prey becomes exhausted.
+These dogs are known for their unique hunting techniques, which involve chasing prey over long distances until the prey becomes exhausted.
 In Zambia, African hunting dogs can be found in several national parks and game reserves, including South Luangwa National Park, Kafue National Park, and Lower Zambezi National Park.
 These dogs typically live in packs of 6 to 20 individuals, and their pack size can vary depending on factors such as food availability and habitat quality.
 Despite being highly skilled hunters, African hunting dogs are considered an endangered species, with populations declining due to habitat loss, human-wildlife conflict, and disease.
 Conservation efforts are underway in Zambia to protect these animals and their habitats.

 Leopards